curvednebula/bakeit/README.md

-# BakeIt - Static site generator
+# BakeIt - Static Site Generator (with store locator map)

 BakeIt allows you to generate website from Markdown (.md) source files.
 It uses {{ handlebars }} or {{ mustache }} as templating language.
+Comes with template that allows to build sites with store/business locator map.

 ## Quick start